 “You can certainly freeze apples to use later for cooking or processing,” says Huber.
 Rather than freezing apples whole, McManus suggests peeling and coring your apples, then tossing them with lemon juice to prevent browning.
 Next, freeze them on a baking sheet before transferring them into a freezer-safe bag—this helps ensure that they don't form one giant frozen apple chunk.
 “Also, keep in mind that apple slices are best for baking or smoothies after they've been frozen, rather than eating as is, because the freezing can break them down and make them a bit soft,” she explains.

 So if you have plans for apple pie, apple sauce, and apple chutneys for many months in the future, go ahead and pick that full bushel.
-With these storage tips, you’ll be able to make use of your haul long after you lug those apples home.
+With these storage tips and answers to the most frequently asked apple questions, you’ll be able to make use of your haul long after you lug those apples home.

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.